 One resource that I use to determine whether I need a visa and what I need to do to get one is iVisa.com.
 If you do need a visa, iVisa.com provides an easy and inexpensive way to acquire it before you travel.

 However, it isn’t always necessary to acquire a visa before travelling.
 Many countries offer travellers the opportunity to easily secure a visa upon arrival, although not all.
 Accordingly, it is very important to find out before you travel whether you must obtain your visa before you leave or whether you can wait until you arrive.

-One final note – even if you can purchase your visa upon arrival, it is sometimes a bit risky to do so, depending on the country that you are visiting.
-Ultimately, a custom official in your final destination decides whether or not you should be granted a visa and the decision could be quite arbitrary.
+One final note - even if you can purchase your visa upon arrival, it is sometimes a bit risky to do so, depending on the country that you are visiting.
+Ultimately, a custom official in your ultimate destination decides whether or not you should be granted a visa and the decision could be quite arbitrary.
 Accordingly, if there is any risk of being refused a visa upon arrival, then I would take steps to secure one through iVisa.com before your departure from your home country.

 I love tours.
 Normally when we travel, I want to see or experience as much as we can in the time we have.
 Sure, we can rent a car and do it ourselves, or grab a city map and explore on our own, but to me, that isn’t often ideal.
 A tour is normally led by a local who is an expert in their field.
 In many countries, tour guides must earn a certain university degree, pass tests and be properly accredited.
 What a tour guide can accomplish in 3 hours, would likely take me 6 hours and countless more in reading and researching in preparation, not to mention a little bit of stress and aggravation.